-- (a) Effective May 1, 2017, the straight time hourly wage rate for the employees will be increased by one and three-quarters percent (1.75%) over the rate provided for under the previous contract.
-Said new wages are attached hereto as Appendix "B". - (b) Effective May 1, 2018 the straight time hourly wage rates for the employees will be increased by two percent (2%) over the rate provided for in the contract year immediately prior to said date.
+- (b) Effective May 1, 2022, the straight time hourly wage rate for the employees will be increased by 3% over the rate provided for under the previous contract.
+Said new wages are attached hereto as Appendix "B".
+Retro pay for the 2022 contract negotiations will be payable to employees on payroll at the time the contract is signed by both parties. - (c) Effective May 1, 2023 the straight time hourly wage rates for the employees will be increased by 3% over the rate provided for in the contract year immediately prior to said date.
+Said new wages are attached hereto as Appendix "B". - (d) Effective May 1, 2024 the straight time hourly wage rates for the employees will be increased by 3% over the rate provided for in the contract year immediately prior to said date.
 Said new wages are attached hereto as Appendix "B".